#ThereWithUkraine campaign nears £30k mark - how to help and where the money goes

 Newsquest has donated £10,000 to its #ThereWithUkraine campaign to add to the generosity of its readers across the UK as the appeal nears the £30,000 mark.

-Readers have donated more than £15,000 to our #ThereWithUkraine appeal to help support those affected by the war in Ukraine.
+Readers have donated more than £19,000 to our #ThereWithUkraine appeal to help support those affected by the war in Ukraine with the overall total just over £100 away from £30,000.

-Earlier this month, Newsquest titles across the UK donated 5p from newspaper sales across dozens of our titles to the Red Cross DEC Ukraine Humanitarian appeal, to help those in need.
+Earlier this month, Newsquest titles across the UK donated 5p from newspaper sales across the country to the Red Cross DEC Ukraine Humanitarian appeal, to help those in need.

 Every penny counts - we've had donations from £2 to £1,000 - and any contribution, large or small, will make a big difference.